alefeans/flask-base/README.md

 ### Folders

 * `app` - All the RESTful API implementation is here.
-* `app/helpers` - Useful function/class helpers for all modules.
+* `app/helpers` - Useful function/class helpers for all modules (you can remove the privileges file if you don't need this).
 * `app/v1` - Resource agroupment for all `v1` [Namespaces](https://flask-restplus.readthedocs.io/en/stable/scaling.html#multiple-namespaces).
 * `app/v1/resources` - All `v1` resources are implemented here.
 * `kubernetes` - Kubernetes yamls goes here.